 7 If, because of an error made in r.
 2, the Health (Treatment of Sewage and Disposal of Effluent and Liquid Waste) Amendment Regulations 2004 did not come into operation before 24 Aug 2004, the amendments were made on that day by the Health (Treatment of Sewage and Disposal of Effluent and Liquid Waste) Amendment Regulations (No. 4) 2004, but otherwise the Health (Treatment of Sewage and Disposal of Effluent and Liquid Waste) Amendment Regulations (No. 4) 2004 do not come into operation.

-8 On the date as at which this compilation was prepared, the Health (Treatment of Sewage and Disposal of Effluent and Liquid Waste) Amendment Regulations 2008 r.
-3 and 4 had not come into operation.
-They read as follows:

-“

-3. The regulations amended

-The amendments in these regulations are to the Health (Treatment of Sewage and Disposal of Effluent and Liquid Waste) Regulations 1974.

-4. Schedule 1 amended

-Schedule 1 is amended by deleting “101.00” in both places where it occurs and inserting instead —

-“ 104.00 ”.

-”.